reed9999/neural-networks-and-deep-learning/README.md

 The intent is to demonstrate my curiosity and impetus to hack around with other people's code to understand how something like NN really works.
-I have read through chapter 2 and am working on chapter 3 of the book, so the questions involved in my "experiments" below may be addressed in later chapters.
+I have read through chapter 2 and am working on chapter 3 of the book, so the questions involved in my "experiments" reflect where I am, in the middle of the book.
-Even so, I learn best through an iterative, hands-on approach, so there's value to documenting my curiosity and trying to address it on my own.
+Because I learn best through an iterative, hands-on approach, there's value to documenting my curiosity and trying to address it on my own, whether or not these questions are addressed later on..

 ## Running from scratch